Iowa Specific Radon Information: Iowa Radon Poster Contest

 - The average outdoor radon level is 0.4 pCi/L.

-Thank you to all of the students who participated in the 2013 Iowa Radon Poster Contest.
-We had 411 excellent posters submitted for the contest this year.
-The votes have been totaled and the five winning posters can be seen below.
-Thank you again to all students and teachers that participated in the 2013 Iowa Radon Poster Contest.
+Thank you to all of the students who participated in the 2017 Iowa Radon Poster Contest.
+The winning posters can be seen below.
+Thank you again to all students and teachers that participated in the 2017 Iowa Radon Poster Contest.
 We look forward to seeing your creations again next year!